ganeshtoday/simple_shop/README.md

 ```

+## Using the app

+If setup was successful, the app will be running at [http://localhost:8000](http://localhost:8000).
+You can sign up for a new user account in the app, or log in with the admin user (see section below).

 ### Using the admin dashboard

 You can view and manage all objects, including payments, via the Django admin dashboard at [http://localhost:8000/admin](http://localhost:8000/admin).
 Since this is a demo app, an admin user has already been created for you.
 The credentials are: